NMC: IELTS and OET

 You can meet the NMC English level requirements by either passing:

-- English Language Test System (IELTS) – score of 7 across all sections (this will also meet the Immigration requirements), for more information see here.
+- English Language Test System (IELTS) – score of 7 in reading, listening and speaking and 6.5 in writing (this will also meet the Immigration requirements), for more information see here.

 - Occupational English Test (OET) – score of B across all sections (this cannot be used for immigration), for more information see here.